-The retrieved updraft and horizontal wind field in the middle level are shown in Fig. 1 in panels m though p.
-The detailed structures of the updraft of the split cells starting from 60 min (panels n through p) are retrieved better than those in either VrP (plots f through h) or ZP (plots j through l).
-At 80 and 100 min., the pattern and strength of the left mover, a less organized therefore more difficult one analyze, are clearly better retrieved by experiment VrZPc.
-Fig. 2 shows the retrieved low-level cold pool, gust front and precipitation pattern by different experiments, in terms of the low-level $\theta$ ', wind vectors and model computed reflectivity.
+Figure 2 shows the retrieved low-level cold pool, gust front, and precipitation pattern from different experiments, in terms of the low-level $\theta'$ , wind vectors, and model-computed reflectivity.
 The benefit of using reflectivity data can be better seen from this figure.
 Without reflectivity data (VrP), the retrieved precipitation is much less, especially during the early cycles.
-Spurious echoes are found in the clear air region in both cases but much less so in VrZPc (Fig. 2).
+Spurious echoes are found in the clear-air region in both cases but much less so in VrZPc (Fig. 2).
 They are related to spurious cells in individual ensemble members.
 The assimilation of reflectivity data reduced the spurious echoes.

 In the previous experiments, only reflectivity larger than 10 dBZ is assimilated.
 In reality, reflectivity outside the precipitation regions also contains valid information.
 At least it indicates the absence of precipitating particles there.
 One can therefore assume that the reflectivity data cover the entire region within the radar range, which in our current case means the entire computational domain.
-In our next OSS experiment, named VrPZF (Table 1), reflectivity information is available everywhere while radial velocity data remain available in precipitation (Z > 10 dBZ) regions only.
-As in VrZPc, u, v, w, $\theta$ ', $q_v$ , $q_c$ , and $q_i$ are updated starting from the fourth cycle when assimilating reflectivity while $q_r$ , $q_s$ and $q_h$ are updated from beginning.
+In our next OSSE, named VrPZF (Table 1), reflectivity information is available everywhere while radial velocity data remain available in precipitation (Z > 10 dBZ) regions only.
+As in VrZPc, $u, v, w, \theta', q_v, q_c$ , and $q_i$ are updated starting from the fourth cycle when assimilating reflectivity while $q_r, q_s$ , and $q_h$ are updated from beginning.

-The complete coverage of reflectivity data can remove spurious cells that would otherwise develop in the data void regions.
+The complete coverage of the reflectivity data can remove spurious cells that would otherwise develop in the data-void regions.
 The rms analysis errors in VrPZF (Fig. 9, thin black curves) are decreased more over those in VrP or VrZPc (Fig. 8).
-The retrieved horizontal wind fields, the strength of the updraft (Fig. 1), the low-level perturbation potential temperature (Fig. 2) and the microphysical fields (Fig. 3) are more accurate than those retrieved by any of the previous experiments.
-The reflectivity computed from the analysis (Fig. 1m-p) very closely resembles that in the truth simulation with no spurious echoes found in the clear air region.
-Towards the later period of assimilation, the strength of the low-level cold pool can be retrieved very
+The retrieved horizontal wind fields, the strength of the updraft (Fig. 1), the low-level perturbation potential temperature (Fig. 2), and the microphysical fields (Fig. 3) are more accurate than those retrieved by any of the previous experiments.
+The reflectivity computed from the analysis (Figs. 2m-p) very closely resembles that in the truth simulation with no spurious echoes found in the clearair region.
+Toward the later period of the assimilation, the strength of the low-level cold pool can be retrieved very well by all three of the experiments (Fig. 2).
+However, only when complete reflectivity data coverage is used, as in the case of VrPZF, can the extent of the low-level rain-cooled air, as indicated by the 0-K contour of the perturbation potential temperature, be accurately determined.
+This is actually very important for the subsequent forecast as spurious cooling in the inflow region is found in some cases to reduce the CAPE in the inflow and adversely affects the evolution of ensuing forecast.
+Experiment VrPZF produces the best forecast (more later) among all of the assimilation experiments, for this and other reasons.